 Q: Are federal or state declarations likely to change?

-At this time, federal and many state statements have extended risk mitigation procedures through the end of April.
-Mitigation steps taken in this national health emergency continue to be fluid as additional information becomes available.
-Please check AVMA’s COVID-19 webcenter and those of your state veterinary medical association, and state board of veterinary medicine, to keep abreast of any adjustments to risk mitigation measures in your area.
+Mitigation steps taken in this national health emergency can be fluid as additional information becomes available.
+Check with your state veterinary medical association and state board of veterinary medicine to keep abreast of any adjustments to risk mitigation measures in your area.